basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 <div class="note">
 <div class="title">Check your system's open files limits</div>
 Due to the large number of open files used by this storage engine, it is imperative that you review and properly set your system’s open files limits.
 If you are seeing an error that contains <tt>emfile</tt>, then it is highly likely that you've exceeded limits on your system for open files.
-Read more about this below in the <a href="/tutorials/choosing-a-backend/LevelDB/#Tips-Tricks">Tips &amp; Tricks section</a> to see how to fix this issue.</p>
+Read more about this below in [[Tips and Tricks|LevelDB#Tips-Tricks]] to see how to fix this issue.
 </div>

 #### Cache Size